Volume I: The Books of the Sun and Moon

 Twenty minutes later, we entered the city of Chicago’s Bureau of Detectives.
 I almost choked on the overwhelming stink of the place.
 Rancid beer, stale cigarettes, sweat, and saccharin imposter perfumes or colognes designed to cover up the most obvious of sins wafted from every corner.
 But beyond these more normal scents, I also caught the tar and rubber of fear, the copper taste of anger, the dry, burned licorice of hate, and the putrid, citrus smell of envy.
 It seemed as though the worst effluvium of human suffering had been well-pickled in the hot, air condition-less room.

-We were brought to the front desk for booking.
-Cedric kept quiet.
-He’d been arrested as a juvenile but had recently had everything expunged.
-I regretted involving him.
 On the other hand, I had never set foot in a police station, let alone the Bureau of Detectives, and so despite the stink, I could not help but feel enamored with the place.

 “Hey Wayne, we caught these two breaking onto the Burnham building roof,” the first officer said.
-His name turned out to be Marty.

 “Who is he?”
 Wayne asked.

-“I.D says Hercules Mulligan.
+“I.D. says Hercules Mulligan.
 Ain’t got a record.
 Thought Chief Sharp might want to talk to him,” said the second officer.

 “What?
 Are you going to confess?”
 Wayne asked.